Searches For "Schadenfreude" Spike 30,500% After Trump Announces COVID Diagnosis

-Sometimes in the middle of a pandemic, people just need a word for feeling pleasure based on somebody else's pain — and on October 2, a whole lot of people needed that word.
-Now, if you were a theater kid in the 2000s you know the word "schadenfreude" because a puppet sang about it, but according to Merriam-Webster, the day Trump announced his COVID-19 diagnosis this German-derived term was the highest searched word by a large margin.
+Sometimes in the middle of a pandemic, people just need a word for feeling pleasure based on somebody else's pain — and on 2nd October, a whole lot of people needed that word.
+Now, if you were a stage school kid in the 2000s you know the word "schadenfreude" because a puppet sang about it, but according to Merriam-Webster, the day Trump announced his COVID-19 diagnosis this German-derived term was the highest searched word by a large margin.
 In fact, lookups for schadenfreude went up 30,500% overnight.

 Advertisement